CityOfZion/coz-slack-anti-reminder/README.md

 </p>

 ## Description
-As many of you know, Slack is one of the major platforms used by ICO to be in touch with their community.
+As many of you know, Slack is one of the major platforms used by ICO to stay in touch with their community.
-However the free Slack has limited options and can be a danger to user new to the Crypto scene.
+However the free version of Slack has limited options and can be a danger to users new to the Crypto scene.
 Users get scammed every day and 1 such way is through Slack reminders.
 These will show up looking like an original message and lure users to send their coins.

 This scripts helps to prevent that by looking through all the reminders and removing those which are suspicious.